1-480-256-8355

 Ready to Start?

 The best way to see if aviation is right for you is to get in the cockpit.
-You can book a Discovery Flight today or use our online cost estimator to get an idea of the costs for the training plan that fits your goals.
+You can book a Discovery Flight today, use our online cost estimator, or review the flight school cost FAQ before comparing training plans.

 SimpliFly Flight School student flying over Arizona